crp-mol/super-HTS/README.md

 6. *Can it extrapolate to positions I did not include in the training dataset?*: Generally, no. But you can try.

 7. *Can it do datasets that don't involve protein-ligand?*.
 Yes, anything for which you can create a combinatorial library.
-For example, you can train it to predict the FoldX score of a variant to find mutants with improved thermostability.
+For example, you can train it to predict the [FoldX](https://foldxsuite.crg.eu/) score of a variant to find mutants with improved thermostability.
 This does not involve a substrate.

 8. *Do I need structures?*.
 You only need one structure of the wild-type to tell the NN the topology of your protein, but you don't need structural information to evaluate any of the mutants.
 The neural network only needs one input, a string containing your mutant id, for example: `F86V_F85R_V225K_A228N_W57V_F19H_Y150W`.
 You can obtain your structure from the [PDB](https://www.rcsb.org/), the [AlphaFold-DB](https://alphafold.ebi.ac.uk/), or compute it yourself using [AlphaFold](https://github.com/deepmind/alphafold) [ColabFold](https://github.com/sokrypton/ColabFold) or any other flavour of AlphaFold.

 9. *Are the predictions accurate?*.
-So far, we've seen correlations of `r² > 0.7` when plotting `predicted` vs `target` values, and in some cases `r² > 0.85`.
+So far, we've seen correlations of `r² > 0.7` when plotting `predicted` vs `target` values, and in some cases `r² > 0.9`.
 To make sure it works for *your* system, hold onto a small portion of your dataset (10-20%) by not showing it to the NN at training time so that you can compare the predictions it later makes to the values you calculated using whatever other method used.

 10. *Ok, I trained my model and it gives decent predictions in a few ms of computation, now what?*.
-You can explore the entire search space if you want to, for example, get the best mutant possible.
-Or you can use your imagination and get some statistics using the whole search space previously inaccessible.
+You could, for example, explore the entire search space if you to find the best mutant possible.
+Or you could get some statistics on the whole search space previously inaccessible.
+Use your imagination.